Adipa-G/DistributedCQRS/README.md

-# Distributed CQRS
+# Abstract CQRS

-This is not usable... project is at initial phase
+Documentation is pending